ashoksriram92/rearrange_tiles/README.md

 Open issue:
 -----------
 - Upon completion of the game, the last moved tile (the associated image) is opened by default.
 Should suppress it.
+[Closed]
 - Dragging tiles outside the container makes it translucent, even after the tile is dropped (albeit outside the container)